Our Partners

 Variety VillageSwimming for everyBODYThis half day program promotes accessible and inclusive participation in pools and the community for TDSB staff including instructors and lifeguards.
 Sessions focus on accessible, inclusive swim development experiences for activities being offered at school and in the community.
 Presenters may include, world record marathon swimmer and para-coach , Vicki Keith, Paralympian, multi games medalist and Swim Ontario Para Development coordinator Darda Sales and Archie Allison Director of Access and Awareness at Variety Village.
 They will lead sessions on strategies in modifications and adaptations for swim development for students of all abilities and experiences.
 Suitable: Staff of Grade 1-8

 VIBE ARTSCreative ClassroomsChildren and youth from schools in neighbourhood improvement areas engage in high-quality, tailor-made, hands-on arts workshops conducted by professional artists.
-Students of all levels of ability create works of art through mediums such as dance, drama, dub poetry, environmental art, visual and integrated arts, video and filmmaking, and photography, while also learning to reflect their cultural heritage and personal identity into their works.
+Students of all levels of ability create works of art through mediums such as dance, drama, dub poetry, environmental art, visual and integrated arts, murals, video and filmmaking, and photography, while also learning to reflect their cultural heritage and personal identity into their works.
 Suitable: select schools Professional learning is also available, leading teachers through a series of hands-on experiences which include art appreciation, studio techniques, and lesson planning, as well as sharing and discussing effective strategies for integrating arts into core curriculum areas.

 Victim Services TorontoT.E.A.R.™ in a Digital World Teens Ending Abusive Relationships (T.E.A.R.™) workshop equips youth with the tools, knowledge and resources to navigate the digital world and make informed healthy relationship choices both online and in person.
 T.E.A.R.™ in a Digital World’s goal is to empower youth to create positive change in their own lives and their community.
 Topics include: Intimate partner violence; Cyberviolence including: cyberbullying, cyberstalking, cyber sexual harassment, sextortion, luring; Online rights; Dating rights; Consent; Creating a positive digital footprint; Digital leadership; Digital citizenship; Online safety tips; Healthy intimate relationships and friendships; Warning signs of unhealthy and potentially abusive relationships'; Where and how to get help.
 Suitable: Grades 7 - 12 students; and parents/caregivers